kragen/peg-bootstrap/peg.md

 into a nested 2-way choice
 like `labeled / (negation / (string / (nonterminal / parenthesized)))`.
-This is a little bit needlessly inefficient, since we’ll be using potentially three stack entries instead of one, but it will do for now.
+This is a little bit needlessly inefficient, since we’ll be using potentially four stack entries instead of one, but it will do for now.